Skip to content

 Bio

-George King is a second-year law student at Belmont University College of Law in Nashville, TN.
-Prior to law school, George graduated Summa Cum Laude from Furman University.
-Currently, he works as a law clerk for Dolan Law in Chicago, IL.
+George King is a second-year law student at Belmont University College of Law in Nashville, Tennessee.
+Prior to law school, George graduated summa cum laude from Furman University.
+He works as a law clerk for Dolan Law in Chicago.

 Marty Dolan is the owner of Dolan Law, Chicago.
 He is a trial lawyer and has been so for over 30 years.
 Dolan Law handles catastrophic injury and wrongful death cases, including crime victim litigation.
 He is appointed to the Illinois Supreme Court Committee on Character and Fitness and The Illinois Supreme Court Rules Committee.
 He is a Clarendon Hills resident.
 See www.dolanlegal.com.